-You are here: Infothek - Consequences of Persistently Elevated Blood Pressure - Erectile Dysfunction
+You are here: Infothek - Consequences of long-term high blood pressure - Erectile dysfunction

-A permanent elevated blood pressure can also have an impact on male potency.
-Especially when other diseases from the spectrum of the metabolic syndrome are present, many hypertensive patients suffer from the erectile disorder referred to as erectile dysfunction.
-The cause here is also the damage to the vessels caused by excessively high blood pressure.
-These damages can also affect the blood vessels of the penis and lead to circulatory disorders there.
-Thus, it is usually not the medications prescribed for high blood pressure that are the cause, but the disease itself or the overall health condition of the man.
+As a physical cause, long-term high blood pressure can also affect sexual function.
+Especially when other conditions from the metabolic syndrome are present, many people with hypertension suffer from what is called erectile dysfunction.
+The reason is damage to the blood vessels caused by high blood pressure.
+These changes can also affect the blood vessels of the penis and lead to circulation problems.
+In most cases, its not the blood-pressure medications that are to blame, but the disease itself or the mans overall health.

-If you are affected, please consult your treating physician to determine whether and which preparation is suitable for you.
+If you are affected, please talk to your treating physician to find out whether a medication is suitable for you and which one would be appropriate.

 Sources: